stackitcloud/stackit-cli/docs/stackit_beta_alb_credentials_update.md

 ```
   -d, --displayname string   the displayname for the credentials
   -h, --help                 Help for "stackit beta alb credentials update"
-  -w, --password             change the password for the credentials
   -u, --username string      the username for the credentials
 ```